awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.BestPractices.connection_pooling.md

       tps = 156.396765 (without initial connection time)
 ```

 This example shows you that pooling connections can significantly improve response times\.
-For information about setting up RDS Proxy for your Aurora PostgreSQL DB cluster, see [Using Amazon RDS Proxy](rds-proxy.md)\.
+For information about setting up RDS Proxy for your Aurora PostgreSQL DB cluster, see [Using Amazon RDS Proxy for Aurora](rds-proxy.md)\.